SeaGL/seagl.github.io/_posts/2023-11-03-turning-it-up-to-11.md

 If you're a fan of tea, we've got just the event for you!

-We'll have a variety of grab-and-go teas, including an herbal blend named "Lunar Orchard" that turns purple.
+We'll have a variety of grab-and-go teas, hot water, and disposable cups for those wanting to hold something warm while socializing.

-However, for the patient and persistent, this year will feature a sampling of black, green, white, oolong, and pu-erh Chinese teas.
+However, for the patient and persistent, this year will feature a sampling of black, green, white, oolong, and pu-erh Chinese teas, as well as an herbal blend named "Lunar Orchard" that turns purple.

 Additionally, if you'd like to bring your favorite teas along to sample and share, please do!
 But make sure they are in an unopened package to keep the venue satisfied.